 - If there is an attack, leave the affected area immediately if it is safe to do so.

 Terrorist threat worldwide

-SInce 2015, there have been significant pressures on border controls in Europe due to the movements of asylum seekers.
-Localised disruption to some cross-border road and rail transport services is possible.
-If you are travelling by road or train, allow extra time to cover any disruption and make plans for what you would do if crossing the border is delayed or not possible.
+Since 2015, there have been significant pressures on border controls in Europe due to the movements of asylum seekers.
+The number of arrivals decreased in 2017, but localised disruptions to some cross-border road and rail transport services are possible.
+If you're travelling by road or train, allow extra time to cover any disruption and make plans for what you would do if crossing the border is delayed or not possible.

 - Always carry your passport when crossing borders, even within the Schengen zone.

-- Monitor the local media and alerts from transport providers for up-to-date information.
+- Monitor local media and alerts from transport providers for up-to-date information.

 - Follow the instructions of local authorities.